homieiot/convention

 Color

-• Color payload validity varies depending on the property format definition of either “rgb” or “hsv”
+• Color payload validity varies depending on the property format definition of either “rgb”, “hsv”, or “xyz”

-• The encoded string may only contain whole numbers and the comma character “,”, no other characters are permitted, including spaces (" “)
+• The encoded string may only contain the type, the float numbers and the comma character “,”, no other characters are permitted, including spaces (" “)

 • An empty string (”") is not a valid payload